solana-labs/solana/book/src/ledger-replication.md

   showing the initial state for the hash.
 - If a validator marks real proofs as fake, no on-chain computation can be done to distinguish who is correct.
-Rewards would have to rely on the results from multiple validators in a stake-weighted fashion to catch bad actors and replicators from being locked out of the network.
+Rewards would have to rely on the results from multiple validators to catch bad actors and replicators from being denied rewards.
 - Validator stealing mining proof results for itself.
 The proofs are derived from a signature from a replicator, since the validator does not know the private key used to generate the encryption key, it cannot be the generator of